Heat engine: Earth's heat engine

 Earth's atmosphere and hydrosphere—Earth's heat engine—are coupled processes that constantly even out solar heating imbalances through evaporation of surface water, convection, rainfall, winds and ocean circulation, when distributing heat around the globe.

 A Hadley cell is an example of a heat engine.
 It involves the rising of warm and moist air in the earth's equatorial region and the descent of colder air in the subtropics creating a thermally driven direct circulation, with consequent net production of kinetic energy.

 Phase-change cycles

-In these cycles and engines, the working fluids are gases and liquids.
+In phase change cycles and engines, the working fluids are gases and liquids.
 The engine converts the working fluid from a gas to a liquid, from liquid to gas, or both, generating work from the fluid expansion or compression.